NouemanKHAL/Competitive-Programming/README.md

 # Competitive-Programming
-Here I will put some of my implentations and solutions for problems I solved on multiple OJs.
+Here you will find some of my implementations and solutions for problems I solved on multiple OJs...